YongweiLin/huffman/README.md

 # huffman
-Use Huffman decoding to compress files
+The Huffman decoding to compress files implemented using python